 Winter is in full swing, and kids everywhere are itching to be active.
 Today guest poster Karen Ho Fatt joins us to talk a little about activities that can help beat the Winter blahs.

 With the cold temperatures keeping everyone huddled indoors, Moms are hard-pressed to find activities for children to do so they aren’t bored out of their minds.
 I know that on the weekends when the kids are home with mom, they often cry boredom.
 Having spent decades in the Canadian winters, I have discovered many ways to keep active and enthusiastic during the winter and have come up five winter activities for children all Moms and other caregivers should know about.

 Something you can do right in your own backyard is to have a picnic with your children or the entire family.
 Make some soup and bread along with some hot chocolate or hot apple cider.
-Start a fire: A fire pit table with chairs would be a good safe choice and have the family gather around.
 Serve the food and drink up and have the children tell funny stories they make up – yes they do say funny things.
 You can also roast marshmallows or make S’mores too.
 This activity can be done during the day or night and the kids will provide all the entertainment needed.